 Not only will this safeguard the river from future hydro and mining proposals but it will allow Forest & Bird to better advocate for greater pest control.

-To add this section into Kahurangi National Park, DOC must initiate a Section 8 analysis of its ecological values.
+To add the Mokihinui into Kahurangi National Park, DOC must initiate a Section 8 analysis of its ecological values.
 Fortunately, much of this work has been done as we prepared to fight to save the Mokihunui in the courts.

 You can encourage DOC to put the ‘Mokihinui in the Park’ by adding your name to our list of supporters.
 Below are some of the species that you will be working to protect:

 The Blue Duck (whio) thrives in our fast-flowing rivers such as the Mokihinui.
 It is one of only two torrent ducks in the world.
 Large-scale hydro-dams, predation by stoats & competition from introduced trout for food have threatened this species with extinction.
 It is now listed as endangered.